hamzaEssaadi/challenge/README.md

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

  to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+ ## How to start the microservice app :
+-please locate the project folder and run : php artisan serve.
+-to see the result ,the end point url is : api/languages-list.
+-the functionality's code that returns the resut is in:challenge\app\Http\Controllers\APIController.php.
+        Thank you!